Travel Mermaid

 A wooden boat is anchored in clear turquoise water near a sandy beach on Koh Phangan, with dense green trees and a blue sky in the background.
 A few people walk along the shore.

-Haad Khom beach is one of the few places in Koh Phangan that has retained its authentic charm.
-It’s a really chilled-out spot where mostly the local crew hung out (or maybe tourists were just too hungover to drive up!), with only the long-time expats, hippie folks, and the odd chainsmoking pot-head with a perpetual smile on his face.
-There was no pretentiousness or loud beach bars playing music.
-Simply a couple of cool beach cafes, massage shacks and boho bungalows to stay a little longer.
-I met the owner of a gorgeous eco-retreat who has been running the place for 27 years!
-She was so lovely and still enthusiastic to chat with guests.
+Haad Khom beach is one of the few places in Koh Phangan that has kept its low-key, authentic charm.
+It’s a really chilled-out spot where mostly the local crew hung out (or maybe tourists were just too hungover to drive up!).
+It was only us with the long-time expats, hippie folks, and the odd chainsmoking pot-head with a tattooed smile on his face.

 A person in a bikini and black cap is lying on a towel at Haad Khom Beach, reading a book with the sea and blue sky in the background.
 A water bottle and bag are nearby on the sand.